Mason Kimber: Slanted Mansions

 In Slanted Mansions, Mason Kimber presents a new inventory of sculptural tablets, floating fragments, and compositional sketches that preserve the decaying chapters of places and memories in The Philippines.

 These natural disasters left neighbourhoods in a hotchpotch of slanted homes, tangled gardens, and rubbled walkways.
-My family reset ourselves many times: we’d replace soaked beds, repair roofs, salvage floating debris, and wash out lava ash from our clothes.
+My family reset ourselves many times: we replace soaked beds, repair roofs, salvage floating debris, and wash out lava ash from our clothes.
 Eventually, we learnt to become limber to the dance moves of this ever-shaking metropolis.
-We painted our homes in cornflower blue and peppermint—colours that behaved as pulsating way-finders during acid rain and electrical brownouts.
+Our homes were painted in cornflower blue and peppermint—colours that behaved as pulsating way-finders during acid rain and electrical brownouts.
 We erected steel gates to keep floods out.
 Perimeter walls were lined with smashed soft-drink bottles; they kept wind-hurled structures and looters away.
 It was here that I developed a pre-mourning gratitude for possessions, knowing there was a chance they’d break or float out the door in the next wet season.

 In Tagalog, the phrase ‘sumaging lagi sa alaala’ has dual meaning: ‘to haunt a memory’ and to ‘keep a memory.’
 It’s similar to this mixed feeling of letting go of an object in your mind mentally, while still being able to touch it physically; a reverse phantom-limb of sorts.
 The jumbling of memory is a main propeller for Kimber.
 Before he was a full-time artist, he collected vinyl and hosted radio shows as a music producer in Perth.
 He spent days hunting down rare, yesteryear records and chopping them up to reconfigure into new sounds.